-I had to settle for a job at a grocery store while I pursued more-desirable employment.
-I felt so humiliated when people from my high school or college would come to the store.
+I ended up getting a job at a grocery store while I pursued more-desirable employment.
+I would feel so humiliated when people from my high school or college would come to the store.
 I knew what they were thinking—it was what I was thinking—you went to college for this?
 But I needed money.
 I was interning for free at a local chamber of commerce so that I could gain some marketable job experience.
 My dad at the time did not understand this: “why don’t you go back to get your master’s,” he would say.
 “Why are you working for free?”

 I tried explaining that I needed to figure out what I wanted to do with my life first.
 I had been hitting a brick wall with my job search—the ol’ you can’t get a job without experience and you can’t get experience without a job—so I knew that I needed to find a way to gain work experience.
 The internship was my way.